-SEP and methods they generate.
+SEP 8 Obtaining, Evaluating, and Communicating Information: Scientists and engineers must be able to communicate clearly and persuasively the ideas and methods they generate.
 Critiquing and communicating ideas individually and in groups is a critical professional activity.
 Communicating information and ideas can be done in multiple ways: using tables, diagrams, graphs, models, and equations as well as orally, in writing, and through extended discussions.
 Scientists and engineers employ multiple sources to obtain information that is used to evaluate the merit and validity of claims, methods, and designs.
-Cor nponents of SEP Present?
-What teacher actions were taken to What are the students doing?
-In t this lesson/unit plan, it is clear that Y/N facilitate this component for students? stu dents have a structured opportunity to: Read, summarize, and/or compare grade- appropriate scientific texts and/or other reliable media Describe and/or integrate information within and across multiple written texts, media , and/or formats (e.g., diagrams, tables, charts) Synthesize and evaluate scientific information from appropriate sources Communicate scientific and/or technical information clearly and persuasively in written and/or oral forms
+Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Present?
+Y/N What teacher actions were taken to facilitate this component for students?
+What are the students doing?
+What sensemaking or intellectual work are students doing? appr summarize, and/or compare grade- opriate scientific texts and/or other ble media and a ribe and/or integrate information within across multiple written texts, media, or formats (e.g., diagrams, tables, charts) 1 resize and evaluate scientific information appropriate sources infor nunicate scientific and/or technical mation clearly and persuasively in written or oral forms

-©2015 California State University East Bay All Rights Reserved.
+©2015, 2024 California State University East Bay All Rights Reserved.
 Any unauthorized reprint or use of this document is prohibited under federal law.
-Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
-PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, michelle.sinapuelas@csueastbay.edu
+Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No.DRL-1418440.
+Pl: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, msinapuelas@sfsu.edu